 - The total gestation period of a Rottweiler mother dog is 63 days.

-- According to the breed standards, a rottweiler dog can give birth only to four litters in one lifetime.
+- According to breed standards, a Rottweiler can give birth to only four litters in one lifetime.

 - Based on their birthplace, Rottweilers can be divided into three main types: German Rottweiler.
 American Rottweiler, and Roman Rottweiler.

 - When not trained properly or quite aggressive, a Rottweiler dog can bite.
-Don’t take this biting as some play bites or nipping since these dogs generally bite with an above-average force of 328 psi.
+Don’t take this biting as some play bites or nipping since these dogs generally bite with an above-average bite force of 328 psi.

 - Since Rottweiler dogs possess moderate tendencies to drool, they might smell filthy if not groomed.

 - Rottweiler dogs, although feature decent noses, they aren’t as good sniffers as German shepherds.

 - Rottweiler dogs are not very talkative but may communicate with other dogs and humans by barking and growling.
-However, Rottweilers express their love by staring at their owners or the wage of their tails.
+However, Rottweilers express their love by staring at their owners or their tails wagging.

 - A Rottweiler named Carl earned immense fame in a children’s series where the dog is shown babysitting a girl.

 Rottweiler Dog Appearance

 Rottweilers are strong, muscular dogs with broad heads, medium-sized, squared muzzles, and close-fitting lips.
-Besides, other distinctive features of these dogs are their long necks, slightly curved tails, and deep, roomy chests.
+Other distinctive features of these dogs are their long necks, slightly curved tails, and deep, roomy chests.

-Bodies of Rottweilers are more elongated than tall but still, a fully-grown male Rottweiler may grow up to 27 inches tall.
+Bodies of Rottweilers are more elongated than tall, but a fully-grown male Rottweiler may grow up to 27 inches tall.
 On the other hand, the female Rottweiler could be 22-24 inches tall.

 Considering this size range, we can’t categorize Rottweilers in the group of large dogs but in that of medium-large breeds.